jdh8/jdh8.org/_posts/2021-01-02-how-to-program-math-functions.md

 	\end{align*}
 </p>

-This explicitly omits the constant term and shrinks the overall relative error.
+This transformation explicitly omits the constant term and reduces the overall relative error.
 The value of <var>g</var>(0) can be any finite number.
-We define
-<var>g</var> as a continuous extension for rigor.
+We define <var>g</var> as a continuous extension for rigor.

 <p>
 	\[